SalvishGoomanee/Deep-learning-tutorials/Machine learning/README.md

-## Machine learning exercises and projects
+## Supervised and unsupervised ML tasks in Python

 In this repository, I regurlarly upload some machine learning tasks on classification and regression.